streamlit/docs/content/get-started/installation/index.md

 - [virtualenv](https://virtualenv.pypa.io/en/latest/)
 - [conda](https://docs.anaconda.com/free/anaconda/getting-started/)

-Our [Local quickstart](/library/get-started/installation/local-quickstart) uses `conda` through Anaconda Navigator, while our instructions to [Use Python environments](/library/get-started/installation/using-python-environments) use `venv`.
+Our [Local quickstart](/get-started/installation/local-quickstart) uses `conda` through Anaconda Navigator, while our instructions to [Use Python environments](/get-started/installation/using-python-environments) use `venv`.

 ### Python package managers

 [`pip`](https://pip.pypa.io/en/stable/installation/) is the most common Python package manager and what we recommend. [`conda`](https://docs.conda.io) is another Python package manager.
 You may notice that `conda` is also listed above as an environment manager.
 It has the functionality of both!

-## Cloud development

-Streamlit Community Cloud makes it easy to skip installation and start coding right in your browser with GitHub Codespaces. 🎉 Hop over to our [Cloud quickstart](/library/get-started/installation/cloud-quickstart) to create an account, deploy an example app, and jump right into a codespace to start editing.
-Return to [Main concepts](/library/get-started/main-concepts) to learn all about how Streamlit works.

-You can edit any app you've deployed on Community Cloud with GitHub Codespaces, too!
-See [Edit your app with GitHub Codespaces](/streamlit-community-cloud/manage-your-app/edit-your-app#edit-your-app-with-github-codespaces).